I’m updating my Asking Great Questions / Excellent questions program. Here are some key ideas related to questions.

 Ask questions because all meaning is contextual

-Listening to this podcast about African engineers designing things that make for better health outcomes in Africa.
+Listening to this TED talk about African engineers designing things that make for better health outcomes in Africa.
 Tania Douglas talks about the importance of

 designing for empathy not for functionality